Antos2310/Dynamics365Counter/Advanced Find Tools.md

-WARNING: This uses the CRM internal methods to copy, paste and to get the Fecth XML for the count.
+WARNING: This uses the CRM internal methods to copy, paste and to get the Fetch XML for the count.

-Step 1 : Open an advanced find window and right on the tab and select Show as Tab to use these new tools.
+Step 1 : Open an Advanced find window and right click on the tab and select Show as Tab to use these new tools.

 ![ScreenShot](https://github.com/Antos2310/Dynamics365Counter/blob/master/img/ShowasTab.png)

 Options Available:

-1) Copy FetchXML : This copies the Fetch XML directly without the need to click the download button
+1) Copy FetchXML : This copies the Fetch XML directly without the need to click the Download Fetch XML button

 ![ScreenShot](https://github.com/Antos2310/Dynamics365Counter/blob/master/img/AdvTools.png)